forta-network/docs/docs/deploying-ml-models.md

 COPY ./isolation_forest.pkl ./
 ```

-#### **Update base image for faster Docker builds**
+!!! important "**Tip: Update base image for faster Docker builds**"
     Most python detection bots use the alpine base image for installing python dependencies.
 However, if the bot utilizes python data science packages such as `numpy`, `pandas`, and `scikit-learn`, the build can take 2+ hours.
 To reduce the build time, it’s recommended to update the `Dockerfile` to use a debian base image.
 This will bring down the build time down to <10 minutes.
 To learn more about this, please checkout [this github issue](https://github.com/forta-network/forta-bot-sdk/issues/159).

 ### Step 3: Load model in the `initialize` handler